 His new project, Longbow is powered by twin Rolls Royce Viper turbojet engines and will be piloted by David-John Gibbs, a Formula 4 powerboat racer and flight examiner at RAF Cranwell.

-In the latest update on the Jet Hydroplane UK website, Aldred revealed that the epoxy hull has been faired and Norwegian paint manufacturer Jotun has lent its backing to the project.
+In the latest update on the Jet Hydroplane UK website, Aldred revealed that the jet engine cradle is currently being fitted.